ZekoSNB/workflow-automatisation-python/README.md

     - launched by shortcut

 # TODO
-   - [ ] Create basic funcition that is able to run scripts
+   - [x] Create basic funcition that is able to run scripts
-   - [ ] Take user argument for the name of the directiory and create new directory in Documents file
+   - [x] Take user argument for the name of the directiory and create new directory in Documents file
-   - [ ] Add README.md file
+   - [x] Add README.md file
-   - [ ] Initialize the directory (git init)
+   - [x] Initialize the directory (git init)
-   - [ ] add remote and commit "first commit" and push
+   - [x] add remote and commit "first commit" and push
-   - [ ] Open brave (work version) and vscode and spotify
+   - [ ] Open Visual Studio Code